Precautions for your Dental Crown

 1. Avoid Hard or Sticky Foods:

 It is imperative to steer clear of hard or sticky foods following the placement of a crown.
 Despite their durability, dental crowns can still be vulnerable to damage from excessive force or pressure.
 Hard foods like nuts, popcorn, and ice, as well as sticky items such as candy or gum, can potentially crack or dislodge the crown.
 These foods should be avoided during the initial days after the procedure.
-Gradually reintroducing them into your diet is acceptable once the crown has had time to properly settle and bond with the tooth.
+Gradually reintroducing them into your diet is acceptable once the dental crown has had time to properly settle and bond with the tooth.
 However, caution must be exercised to avoid applying too much pressure or biting down forcefully on hard or sticky foods.

 2. Maintain Good Oral Hygiene: